-Michael and I grow lots of basil each year.
+Michael and I grow lots of basil each year in several varieties.
 Throughout the summer we cut the leaves and use them in pesto, other pasta sauces, or as a layer in lasagna.
 Even with frequent use, we often have many plants left over at the end of the season.
 So we cut them all down and spend an afternoon making pesto and freezing it.
 You can freeze small blocks of it in ice cube trays, then put the blocks into freezer bags.
 We find those very convenient in the wintertime for making sauces or just thawing a few to toss with linguine.

 [Updated October 3, 2010.]

 - 1 cup fresh basil leaves (packed)

 - 1 clove garlic

-1/4 cup (35 g) pine nuts
+- ¼ cup pine nuts

-1/2 cup (120 ml) olive oil
+- ½ cup olive oil

 - In a food processor, finely chop basil, garlic, and nuts together.
 Slowly add oil.
 Gradually add cheese until blended.
 Toss mixture into hot pasta and serve immediately.